Best Construction Estimating Software for Companies in 2025

 From my review of G2 user feedback, I can confidently say that Trimble WinEst is highly regarded for its precision and detailed cost analysis, making it a standout tool for creating accurate estimates.
 Detailed estimates are often mentioned in reviews as a major benefit.
 Users appreciate that Trimble WinEst lets them create estimates that factor in every line item, going beyond just inputting numbers.
 Many reviewers also praise the tool for enabling the development of custom cost databases, which allows users to reference historical data and secure better bids by comparing past projects.

 One feature that G2 reviewers frequently highlight is project summary views.
-Many users love how they can easily switch between high-level summaries and detailed material and labor costs.
+Many users love how they can easily switch between high-level summaries and detailed material, and labor costs.
 This functionality helps streamline the estimation process and gives users the flexibility to drill down into specifics without losing sight of the bigger picture.
+With its ability to drill into labor, material, and equipment costs, Trimble WinEst is often highlighted as one of the top platforms for generating detailed material cost breakdowns.

 What I like about Trimble WinEst: